This is seriously a delicious recipe for Wonton Soup – comfort food in a bowl. It’s so easy to make that even my young kids help me when I make this.

 You can make the wonton soup on its own without any added ingredients (see photo below).
 But if you wish to make it more substantial, add extra noodles or vegetables or eat it with rice!
 Enjoy!

 Click on the icon below for printing.
-Choose the image box and check “remove images” for easy printing.
+Simply click on each image to delete for easy printing.

 1 pound ground Pork

 3-4 Green Onions/ Scallions (roughly 3 Tablespoons), finely chopped

 Vegetables: some carrots, cabbage, broccoli, (optional)